-It is striking that some calcite spicules exhibit recrystallization, forming spicules with the structure of calcite monocrystals.
 Determining the structure and material of precipitated inorganic substances brought another relevant question: "Do calcite spicules have fossilisation potential"?
-Microcrystalline calcite forming the recrystallized spicule is a typical material of calcite shells of fossil invertebrates (e.g., Vodrážka, 2009).
-Although calcite fossils may be partly or completely dissolved during diagenetical processes in the fossil record (e.g., Schneider et al., 2011; Švábenická et al., 2012), their preservation potential is relatively high.
-Therefore, we expect to find fossil and/or sublarly to the staff and scientific infrastructure of the station.
-The study was supported by the Ministry of Education, Youth and Sports of the Czech Republic (CzechPolar LM2010009 and RVO67985939).
-R.V. has been funded through a Research and Development Project of the Ministry of Environment of the Czech Republic no. SPII 1a9/23/07 and by a project of the Czech

-25 preservation potential is relatively high.
-Therefore, we expect to find fossil and/or sub fossil calcite spicules from the Quaternary lake sediments of the studied area.
+Microcrystalline calcite forming the recrystallised spicule is a typical material of calcite shells of fossil invertebrates (e.g. Vodrážka, 2009).
+Although calcite fossils may be partly or completely dissolved during diagenetical processes in the fossil record (e.g. Schneider et al., 2011; Švábenická et al., 2012), their preservation potential is relatively high.
+Therefore, we expect to find fossil and/or subfossil calcite spicules from the Quaternary lake sediments of the studied area.

+The Supplement related to this article is available online at doi:10.5194/bg-13-535-2016-supplement.

 Acknowledgements.
-This study was conducted during two Czech Antarctic research expeditions of the authors (J. Elster, L. Nedbalová, R. Vodrážka, K. Láska, J. Komárek) to the J. G. Mendel station in 2008 and 2009 (headed by Miloš Barták).
-We are indebted particu-

-Geological Survey no. 338900.
-K. Láska was supported by a project of Masaryk University MUNI/A/0902/2012 "Global environmental changes and their impacts" (GlobE).
+This study was conducted during two Czech Antarctic research expeditions of the authors (J. Elster., L. Nedbalová, R. Vodrážka, K. Láska, J. Komárek) to the J. G. Mendel station in 2008 and 2009 (headed by Miloš Barták).
+We are indebted particularly to the staff and scientific infrastructure of the station.
+The study was supported by the Ministry of Education, Youth and Sports of the Czech Republic (CzechPolar LM2010009, KONTAKT ME 945 and RVO67985939).
+R. Vodrážka has been funded through a Research and Development Project of the Ministry of Environment of the Czech Republic No. SPII 1a9/23/07 and project GAČR GP14-31662P.
+K. Láska was supported by a project of Masaryk University MUNI/A/1370/2014 "Global environmental changes in time and space".
+The authors gratefully acknowledge the comments received from Kevin Lepot and two anonymous reviewers.
 The technical work in laboratories was performed by Jana Šnokhousová and Dana Švehlová.

+Edited by: S. W. A. Naqvi